iambaskar/sync-async-Js/README.md

 In Asynchronous, you can move to another task before the previous one finishes at the same time you can handle multiple requests simultaneously.

 Asynchronous code is also known as “non-blocking”.
 The program continues executing and doesn’t wait for external resources (I/O) to be available.

-What Is Input/Output or I/O?
+---What Is Input/Output or I/O?---
 I/O is the communication between a program and the outside world such as file systems, databases, and network requests.

 ![image](https://user-images.githubusercontent.com/84491246/215338204-0c2e4bb5-4133-4b89-9e25-766890d3577d.png)
 ![image](https://user-images.githubusercontent.com/84491246/215338222-2cbdf5f7-8f90-4dfd-95d3-bca7021a613e.png)